anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 > **Baseline project:** _Kubernetes v1.18.6_, _Kubevirt v0.30.5_

-> **Gap description:** Kubernetes and at least on CRI compliant runtime shuld support the runing of VNF-s without completly changing the VNF-s architecture and deployment artifacts.
+> **Gap description:** Kubernetes and at least one CRI compliant runtime should support the running of VNFs without requiring changes to the VNF's architecture and deployment artifacts.

 <a name="6.2.4"></a>